 The Demon of Socrates (late 14c. in English) was a daimonion, a “divine principle or inward oracle.”
 His accusers, and later the Church Fathers, however, represented this otherwise.
 The Demon Star (1895) is Algol (q.v.) .

 I find it interesting how the meaning of this word involves divine power, genius and also the root: da “to divide”.
 I think it’s important to consider this in a society that is becoming more and more socially divided.
-However, I don’t think these divisions are a result of us consulting our inner realm of understanding.
+However, I don’t think these divisions are a result of us consulting our inner, higher realm of understanding.
 Another part of the origins of this word ‘demon’ involves “one’s genius, lot, or fortune” All of these themes seem to be intertwined and imply that these inner spiritual forces have a lot to do with our intelligence and our fortune or destiny in life.
 The first view, as presented above (evil spirit), is one that differs widely from the view presented at the end of this description offered by Socrates, which provided a meaning for ‘daimonion’ as a “divine principle or inward oracle.”
 This was Socrates’ word for his inner spiritual guide.
 He lived in the 5th century which preceded the more negative definition provided at the beginning of the above account of this word’s etymology.
-This would seem to indicate that the meaning of this word or how it was interpreted changed later on and it’s not difficult to see how this concept of each person having their own, direct spiritual connection might seem to pose a threat to religious rule and other crowned rulers who were considered to have a closer connection/relation to God.
+This would seem to indicate that the meaning of this word, or how it was interpreted, changed later on and it’s not difficult to see how this concept of each person having their own, direct spiritual connection might seem to pose a threat to religious rule and other crowned rulers who were considered to have a closer connection/relation to God.
 Another interesting part of the above description of this word involves “god of heathen, heathen idol”.
 Heathen means not belonging to a widely held religion.
 This reminds me of pagans who were considered to be heathens.
 Pagan etymology/origins: Latin paganus ‘villager, rustic’, from pagus ‘country district’.
 Latin paganus also meant ‘civilian’.
 Pagans were civilians and country folk who had their own beliefs and traditions and were persecuted for it – one might even say ‘demonized’.

-I’m sure the rabbit hole goes deeper and involves religious influence as well as political and the ideology of those who record these things as it always will.
+I’m sure the rabbit hole goes deeper and involves religious influence as well as political and it naturally involves the ideology of those who record these things as it always will.
 The religious experience at the time of c.
 1200 was not from most accounts, an empowering one or one that advocated independent thought.
 Instead of tapping into one’s inner spirit/knowing/genius, most were encouraged to follow the teachings of officials and religious leaders or the records of those celebrated people who made their own spiritual connections long before and most importantly of the official interpretations of these recorded experiences.
 Some of the stories that arose from these early spiritual experiences are inspiring and still inspire people today.
 However, there are now, more and more people discovering that they may have their own lived experience of their unique, personal spirituality and I believe it was experiences like these that inspired so many people who were considered to be geniuses of their time as Socrates alluded to using a word that ironically came to mean something evil.
 I believe there’s also an interesting connection between these words and the word ‘gene’ which we have come to understand as being an essential aspect of our unique physical being.
 Here’s a short excerpt of the origins of this word:

 From German Gen, from Ancient Greek γενεά (geneá, “generation, descent”), from the aorist infinitive of γίγνομαι (gígnomai, “I come into being”).
 Coined by the Danish biologist Wilhelm Ludvig Johannsen in a German-language publication, from the last syllable of pangene.